 I’m Not Bored Jar Ideas for Tweens

 The first step is to grab a large mason jar.
-This will be the boredom jar you use.
+This will be the boredom jar you will use.
 If you don’t have a mason jar, use whatever lidded jar you have.

-Print off the I’m Not Bored Jar activities and labels.
+Print off our I’m Not Bored Jar activities and labels.
 I love a good label.
 It helps clearly communicate what the activities are for.
 Cut out and tape the label to the top and front of the jar.